TeamSemiSuperCV/semi-super/README.md

 2. Supervised fine-tuning
 3. Knowledge distillation using unlabeled data

-Refer to SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners [paper](https://arxiv.org/abs/2006.10029) for more details regarding the framework.
+Refer to SimCLRv2 - Big Self-Supervised Models are Strong Semi-Supervised Learners [paper](https://arxiv.org/abs/2006.10029) for more details regarding the framework used.

 Resources